charlyie/resmushit-cli/README.md

 - `mv resmushit-cli.sh /usr/bin/resmushit;chmod +x /usr/bin/resmushit`

-Your CLI optimizer will be available everywhere in your server/computer by typing `resmushit`
+Your CLI optimizer will be available everywhere on your server/computer by typing `resmushit`

 ### Usage example
 *Replace in the examples below `resmushit` by `./resmushit-cli.sh` if you haven't installed the optimizer globally on your machine.*